 Detailed information on classrooms is available through the room reservations website.
 General purpose room information is available on the Registrar's website.
 The College is assigned a fixed number of room allocations that are available during teaching hours and must not exceed this allocation.
 A specific room request for active learning spaces, computer labs, and specific, pedagogical needs may be indicated prior to the start of course scheduling.
 For Fall, preferences are collected in late February.
 For the Spring semester, information is gathered in early October.
 Submit a preference by emailing firstname.lastname@example.org.
 Once rooms are assigned, the Registrar's Office will work with instructors on a case-by-case basis.
 Changes are made based on room availability.
 To request a change in rooms, email email@example.com.

 For class sponsored student travel make sure all University procedures are followed.
 The Office of Risk Management has the information needed.
 Helpful Tools for Faculty Travel: Faculty Tools to Use from NDI's Travel website.

 The Academic Articles define the structure of academic governance at the university.
 The Faculty Handbook contains details of the charter, statutes and bylaws of the university.
-The list of university policies, procedures, and guidelines most relevant to faculty and academic administrators can be found here.
 Faculty and academic administrators may be subject to other policies, procedures, and guidelines, which may include those of colleges, departments, and administrative units.
 For information about college or department policies/procedures and how these policies/procedures relate to the general policies contained here, please contact your dean’s office or your department chair.
 The Undergraduate Academic Code contains the university regulations that govern the attainment of academic credit and degrees.
 The Undergraduate Academic Code of Honor contains the university's process for maintaining academic integrity.